leanprover-community/lean4-metaprogramming-book/md/intro.md

 #assertType [] : Nat -- failure
 ```

-We started by using `elab` to define a `command` syntax, which, when parsedby the compiler, will trigger the incoming computation.
+We started by using `elab` to define a `command` syntax, which, when parsed by the compiler, will trigger the incoming computation.

 At this point, the code should be running in the `CommandElabM` monad.
 We then
 use `liftTermElabM` to access the `TermElabM` monad, which allows us to use